-5. When you and the editor have agreed on a final list for your essay, email the list of index terms as an attachment, and (if requested by the editor -- this is not strictly necesssary) send the book's editor the xerox of the manuscript (or proofs) with underlining.
+5. When you and the editor have agreed on a final list for your essay, email the file of index terms and (if requested by the editor -- this is not strictly necesssary) send the book's editor the photocopy of the manuscript (or proofs) with underlining.
 Each contributor's job is then over.

 6. The editor then combines the different lists of index entries into one long list (in the same order as the essays appear in the book).

 Instructions to follow apply only to the editor or single author

 7. Revise the entries in the list until satisfied with the terms used, cross-references, etc. (To help in detecting inconsistencies, a version of the list in alphabetical order can be generated using the sort option available in most wordprocessors.
 An experienced indexer might be paid to review this version and make suggestions.)

 8. When proofs arrive, add page breaks at the appropriate points in the list (either by referring between the marked up manuscripts and the page breaks of the page proofs, or by directly refering to the proofs).
 Then strip out the NP lines.
 (If indexing begins after the proofs are available, this step can be skipped.)

 The result is the pseudo-book.
 This contains on page 1 the index terms for page 1 of the actual book; on page 2 the index terms for page 2 of the actual book, etc.

 9. Mark each line as an index term using your wordprocessing program.
 (It is possible to do this automatically in Word if you create and use the markindex Macro below.)
 Then use the wordprocessor to generate the index.
 This index can then be smoothed out in the wordprocessor to generate the final index.